 12. Requirements for Advertising Material / Third-party rights

 12.1.
 The Contract Partner guarantees that contents, motifs and Advertising Material (including Advertising Material produced by Media for the Contract Partner) used by the Contract Partner do not violate any third party protective rights (e.g. copyright, license, patent, or other protective rights) that would make their use in accordance with this Contract impossible, and that they are in compliance with laws and the contract.
 In addition, the Contract Partner hereby agrees to use the Advertising Material only for its own advertising purposes and/or, if the Contract Partner is an agency acting on behalf of an advertiser, for the purposes of the advertiser named in the Offer.
 The Advertising Material must comply with the legal and official requirements in Germany and, in particular, those of the respective airport, such as, for example, the fire prevention regulations and directives as well as the respective valid Airport User Regulations (Flughafenbenutzungsordnung) and General Airport Regulations (Allgemeine Flughafenordnung).
-The Contract Partner’s obligation to follow the Airport User Regulations and the General Airport Regulations includes the updated and modified versions of these regulations, if and to the extent that the Contract Partner’s already existing obligations are specified by such versions, or are modified exercising equitable discretion in accordance with Paragraphs 315 et seq. of the German Civil Code (BGB) due to new requirements under public law.
-This shall not affect the Contract Partner’s rights under Paragraphs 315 et seq. of the German Civil Code (BGB), especially in the case of obvious inequity in the modified versions of the abovementioned regulations.
+The Contract Partner’s obligation to follow the Airport User Regulations and the General Airport Regulations includes the updated and modified versions of these regulations, if and to the extent that the Contract Partner’s already existing obligations are specified by such versions, or are modified exercising equitable discretion in accordance with Sections 315 et seq. of the German Civil Code (BGB) due to new requirements under public law.
+This shall not affect the Contract Partner’s rights under Sections 315 et seq. of the German Civil Code (BGB), especially in the case of obvious inequity in the modified versions of the abovementioned regulations.
 The contents of the advertising program must not contradict the objectives and tasks of the respective airport; in particular, Advertising Material must not contain any xenophobic, extremist, violence-glorifying, anti-airport or anti-airport-company content or messages.
 The Advertising Material or - in the case of production by Media - the guidelines shall be provided to Media for approval regarding design and airport operational requirements in good time and no later than 10 working days before the start of production of the Advertising Material (this also applies to cases in which the Advertising Material is provided by the Contract Partner).
 Approval shall be issued within a period of 8 working days and may not be denied without good reason.
 Media Frankfurt is not obligated to check advertising contents for possible violations of the law; in particular, approval issued by Media is not to be regarded as confirmation that the advertising was checked for possible violations of law and does not contain any violations of the law.

 The approval does not relieve the Contract Partner of its obligation to adhere to the abovementioned requirements for Advertising Material; the Contract Partner remains responsible for compliance with these requirements.
 Should Media become aware of obvious violations of the law by an advertising program, Media shall inform the Contract Partner immediately.
 In addition, Media is entitled but not obligated to reject Advertising Material or its production and remove such Advertising Material at the Contract Partner’s costs where the requirements of this paragraph are not met or the respective airport operator require such according to the provisions of these General Terms and Conditions.

 12.2.
 Should third parties assert claims against Media based on alleged violations of the law as a result of contents and motifs as well as Advertising Material used by the Contract Partner, the Contract Partner shall indemnify Media against all liability and reimburse Media costs arising from the possible violations of the law.
 The indemnification obligation also entails the obligation to fully release Media from any legal defense costs (e.g. court and attorney fees).
 The parties shall notify each other immediately in writing if claims are brought against them due to such law violations.
-The indemnification obligation shall not apply where claims are lodged by third parties due to use of the Advertising Material by Media itself or due to its use by third parties, subsequent to utilization of the Advertising Material in a manner defined by 3.2 and 7 above.
+The indemnification obligation shall not apply where claims are lodged by third parties due to use of the Advertising Material by Media itself or due to its use by third parties, subsequent to utilization of the Advertising Material in a manner defined by clauses 3.2 and 7 above.

 12.3.
 The Contract Partner must inform Media in writing no later than 14 working days prior to the expiry of the time period if motifs or advertising objects may no longer be used following termination of the contract.